tum-ens/urbs/doc/mathdoc/variables.rst

 	**Startup Costs** :math:`\zeta_\text{startup}` : The variable :math:`\zeta_\text{startup}` represents the annualised total startup costs.
 		Startup costs are reliant on the yearly startup occurences of the processes.

-	For more information on calculation of these variables see `Cost Function`_ section.
+	For more information on calculation of these variables see section :ref:`eq-cost-func`.

 Commodity Variables
 ^^^^^^^^^^^^^^^^^^^